 Below is a transcription of the video:

-This week, I want to talk about the comparison between Office 365 and G Suite.
-What I want to talk about rather than doing a kind of feature for feature comparison because there are lots of those out there and in my research for this particular video, I did come across a lot of those and I will link to them below because some of them were excellent.
+This week, I want to talk about the comparison between Office 365 and Google Workspace (formerly G Suite) What I want to talk about rather than doing a kind of feature for feature comparison because there are lots of those out there and in my research for this particular video, I did come across a lot of those and I will link to them below because some of them were excellent.
 For those of you who are looking for very detailed kind of feature for feature and a comparison.
 A lot of them were kind of blog posts and things like that where they had a feature comparison lists or charts, and they were quite useful.

-Now, I personally feel that most organisations don’t tend to choose at G Suite or Office 365 based on one or two particular features.
+Now, I personally feel that most organisations don’t tend to choose at Google Workspace or Office 365 based on one or two particular features.
 In some cases, that might be true, but more likely, it’s the approach that each organisation takes, that Google or Microsoft take to their productivity suites that will sort of be the reason that has pushed someone to go one or the other.

 I’m going to be talking about it really from that sort of approach point of view on just under a couple of different topics or headings.
 As I said, I won’t be diving into a detailed feature for feature comparison because I think that’s already been done, and it’s kind of out there.
-It’s more talking about the common areas that are discussed with our customers when they’re deciding between Office 365 and G Suite.
+It’s more talking about the common areas that are discussed with our customers when they’re deciding between Office 365 and Google Workspace.
 That’s really the core of that.

 Let’s dive into it.
 The first area I wanted to talk about is the approach.
 The approach of both companies to their productivity suites and their email and communication tools is very, very different.
 As we know, Microsoft is coming from their own traditional software background.
 They’re trying to build upon the success of their Office applications.
 They probably have one of, if not the most successful Office application in the world in terms of the number of users that they have on that.